Website development cost – how to estimate the cost of web app development?

 Obstacles to website development cost estimate

 When creating your estimate, you’re bound to encounter this challenge: uncertainty.
 Web developers aren’t bound to know everything there is to know about this area of software development.
 That’s especially true in the world of rapidly changing technologies.

 Web development frameworks and approaches rise and fall at an increasing page, and developers might find it challenging to keep up with all of that.
 They might be uncertain about how certain technologies work – and that might be problematic if your idea is innovative and nobody has tried to create something similar before.

 Here’s how to deal with uncertainty:

-Divide all the information about your web app into three categories:
+Divide all the information about your website into three categories:

 - What developers know and have experience in building.
 You can call that category the known knowns.